 Graduation: May 10, 2020

-The base cost covers all expenses associated with our local and international trips, all seminars, and the audit fees for all courses.
+The base cost covers all expenses associated with our local and international trips, and all seminars.
 This cost does not cover room and board or the cost needed to receive transferable TMU credits.

 Base Cost: $6,000